In this article, DUI Defense Lawyer discusses DUI as a Reason for Deportation. Click on the links below to go directly to your topic of interest.

 - Can an Undocumented Immigrant with a DUI Conviction Get Support in California?

 Jersey Vargas is a 13-year-old girl who is now fighting for her father, an undocumented immigrant.
 He was convicted of driving under the influence of alcohol in 2014.
-Her father is the only breadwinner and his deportation will bring family into poverty.
-In Los Angeles, there are more than 1 million of undocumented immigrants now who live in fear of deportation.
+Her father is the only breadwinner and his deportation can bring her family into poverty.
+In Los Angeles, there are more than 1 million undocumented immigrants now who live in fear of deportation.
 Their families are very worried about such consequences.

 If you are found guilty of a DUI you face two types of punishment – administrative and criminal.
 Administrative punishment affects your driver’s license and can get your license suspended or revoked.
-Criminal punishment can result in being found guilty of a crime and receive punishment through the criminal justice system, such as jail time, probation, fines, community service, etc.
+Criminal punishment can result in being found guilty of a crime and receiving punishment through the criminal justice system, such as jail time, probation, fines, community service, etc.

-- if you served all the probationary terms;
+- complete all the probationary terms;